 Cat, Bramble and Heron

-Early one morning they went out to seek their fortune.
+Early one morning, they went out to seek their fortune.

-And that is why to this very day, Cat is still waiting outside Mr Mouse’s hole.
+To this very day, Cat is still waiting outside Mr Mouse’s hole.